K8TIY/IPAPalette/README.markdown

 magic to get it set up.

-If you change any localizations (they're all in Localization/chardata.txt), run ./translator.py -s in order to regenerate all the *.strings files.
+If you change any localizations (they're all in Localization/chardata.txt), run ./translator.py -s to regenerate the *.strings files.

 ### Todo